natemaia/dk/README.md

 ## dk */dəˈkā/*

-A tiling window manager taking inspiration from dwm, bspwm, and xmonad.
+A list based tiling window manager in the vein of dwm, bspwm, and xmonad.

 Some basics: